Spit-take

 A spit-take is a comedic technique or reaction in which someone spits a drink, or sometimes food, out of their mouth as a reaction to a surprising or funny statement.

 An essential part of the spit-take is comedic timing.
 The person performing the spit-take usually starts drinking or eating right before the punchline is delivered.
-When the joke hits, the person accentuates the effect by pretending that the alleged humor/shock is so overwhelming and irresistible, he cannot even control the urge of laughter/scream before swallowing, and therefore has to reflexively spit out the mouthful of content to prevent choking.
+When the joke hits, the person accentuates the effect by pretending that the alleged humor/shock is so overwhelming and irresistible, that they cannot even control the urge of laughter/scream before swallowing, and therefore has to reflexively spit out the mouthful of content to prevent choking.

 In performance, a spit-take represents a reaction of shock, while in real life it is typically one of mirth.

 "Spit take" was included in the Oxford Dictionaries (not to be confused with the Oxford English Dictionary) in a 2014 update.
 It was also added to the Merriam-Webster dictionary in an April 2019 update.

-Examples

-Two characters sit at a table.
-Character #1 has a cup of coffee in hand.

-Character 1: Did they ever find that missing toxic sludge?